seqeralabs/tower-cli/USAGE.md

 > **TIP**: Use `--wait=SUCCEEDED` if you want the command to wait until the Pipeline execution is complete.

-### Launching a Pipeline with custom parameters
+### Launching a pipeline with custom parameters

-Launch the Pipeline with different parameters
+To launch the pipeline with different parameters:

 ```console
 $ tw launch my_rnaseq_nf_pipeline --params-file=my_rnaseq_nf_pipeline_params_2.yaml